HauminZhu/haominzhu.github.io/aboutme.md

 ### ABU ROBOCON 2015
 [![ROBOCON2015](http://img.youtube.com/vi/D9vJPjMSstM/0.jpg)](http://www.youtube.com/watch?v=D9vJPjMSstM "ROBOCON2015")

+(USTEC vs. Dong Jiong, Chinese world champion of badminton)
-The [ABU ROBOCON 2015](https://www.youtube.com/watch?v=XiAct2sre-M) was held in August in Yogyakarta, Indonesia.
+> The [ABU ROBOCON 2015](https://www.youtube.com/watch?v=XiAct2sre-M) was held in August in Yogyakarta, Indonesia.
 The contest theme was "Robominton-Badminton RoboGame".
 We won the **1st Prize with 3rd Place** in this contest.
+As member of competative robot lab of USTB, I worked as advisor and leader of reserve team.

 ### Color Segmentation and Object Detection Based on Gaussian Mixture Model
 TODO